gebob19/TFRecords_4_videos/README.md

 | Multiprocess                | 11+ hours  |
 | Multiprocess + Split (Ours) | 1 hour     |

-Table1: Time taken to encode something-something-v1 into TFRecords
+Table1: Time to encode the training set of something-something-v1 into TFRecords